5 Management of R projects

 Open up the R/learning.R file now, which you will use to type in code for the code-along parts.
 You’ve already gotten a bit familiar with RStudio in the pre-course tasks, but if you want more details, RStudio has a great cheatsheet on how to use RStudio.
 The items to know right now are the “Console”, “Files”/“Help”, and “Source” tabs.

 Code is written in the “Source” tab, where it saves the code and text as a file.
-You can send selected code to the Console from the opened file by typing (or clicking the “Run” button).
+You can send selected code to the Console from the opened file by typing Ctrl-Enter (or clicking the “Run” button).
 In the “Source” tab (where R scripts and Quarto files are shown), there is a “Document Outline” button (top right beside the “Run” button) that shows you the headers or “Sections” (more on that later).
-To open it you can either click the button, use the keybinding or with the Palette (, then type “outline”), go through the menu to Code -> Show Document Outline.
+To open it you can either click the button, use the keybinding Ctrl-Shift-O or with the Palette (Ctrl-Shift-P, then type “outline”), go through the menu to Code -> Show Document Outline.
 The Command Palette is a very useful tool to learn, since you can easily access almost all features and options inside RStudio through it.
 Because of this reason, we will be using it a lot throughout the course.
-Open it up with and then in the pop-up search bar, type out “document outline”.
+Open it up with Ctrl-Shift-P and then in the pop-up search bar, type out “document outline”.
 The first item should be the one we want, so hit Enter to activate the Outline.

 If you can’t remember a specific keybinding in RStudio, check out the help for it by going to the menu item Help -> Keyboard Shortcuts Help.